Designing a Bioluminescent Reporter Assay—Choosing Your Experimental Reporter

 Sensitivity for Weak Responses

 The previous experiment measured a strong response to a stimulus.
 Many physiological responses are more subtle.
 How would these four reporters perform in an assay measuring a weaker response?
-The experiment on the right shows that NlucP is the best choice when sensitivity is an issue.
+The experiment below shows that NlucP is the best choice when sensitivity is an issue.
 In these experiments, the heat-shock response element (HSE) was used to drive expression of each reporter.
 Treatment of the cells with the heat-shock mimetic, 17-AAG [17-(allylamino)-17-demethoxygeldanamycin), activates the hsf1 transcription factor which in turn activates the HSE.
 The NlucP reporter construct is the only one that demonstrates a significant response above background.

 Choosing an Assay

 Choosing a detection assay depends on several factors.
 As shown earlier, your choice of reporter will affect signal strength, response time and sensitivity.
-If you choose Nluc or NlucP as your reporter, you will detect activity with the Nano-Glo Luciferase Assay System, which provides stable, glow-type signal in the presence of Nluc, with a half-life of approximately 120 minutes.
+If you choose Nluc or NlucP as your reporter, you will detect activity with the Nano-Glo® Luciferase Assay System, which provides stable, glow-type signal in the presence of Nluc, with a half-life of approximately 120 minutes.

 In many cases, firefly luciferase is still a very good reporter option and many constructs exist using Fluc and FlucP as the reporter.
 There are multiple assay chemistry options for detection of the Fluc reporter allowing you to choose the detection assay most appropriate for your particular experimental needs.
 Assays for detection of firefly luciferase include options with either “flash” or “glow” signal kinetics.
 A “flash” assay is one where the signal is strong but short-lived requiring injection-based delivery of reagent.
 In contrast, a “Glow” type assay has a prolonged signal eliminating the need for injectors, but with generally lower signal intensities.
 Learn more about “flash vs glow”.
-The figure on the right compares signal strength and duration using different firefly assays with glow signal kinetics.
+The figure below compares signal strength and duration using different firefly assays with glow signal kinetics.
 The Bright-Glo™ Assay provides the brightest signal, but it decays rapidly.
 On the other hand, the Steady-Glo® Assay provides the most consistent signal duration with the lowest intensity.
 The ONE-Glo™ and ONE-Glo™ EX assays are ideally suited for high-throughput use.
 The ONE-Glo™ EX Reagent has the added advantage of improved stability, allowing you to make up the reagent and store it at 4⁰C for several weeks, simplifying repeat use if you have a set of experiments to run.